Testing Events

 end

-endYou can also pass a handler class instead of a symbol:
+endYou can also pass an Event class instead of a symbol:

 ruby